front

 - those that have willed to attaine to some greater excellence, have not beene content, at home, and at rest to expect the rigors of fortune […]; but have rather gone to meet and front her before, and witting-earnestly cast themselves to the triall of the hardest difficulties.

-- (transitive) To adorn the front of; to put on the front.
+- (transitive) To adorn with, at the front; to put on the front.

 - Three tiers of balconies fronted with roped columns supporting arched openings looked down on the marble hall.